Target struggles in the third quarter despite price cuts and offers a tempered holiday outlook

 The retailer reported that its comparable sales — those from stores and digital channels operating for at least 12 months — rose 0.3% during the third quarter.
 That’s below the 2% gain posted in the second quarter.
 The increase in the April-June period reversed months of declines, including a 3.7% drop in the first quarter and a 4.4% decline during the company’s final quarter of 2023.

-Comparable sales of cosmetic products rose more than 6%, while food and beverages, as well as essentials like shampoo, increased in the low single digits compared with the prior year.
+Comparable sales of cosmetic products rose more than 6%, while food and beverages, as well as essentials like shampoo, increased in the low single digits compared with last year.

 There were some bright spots.
-Target said the number of sales transactions increased 2.4% in the quarter.
-Digital comparable sales also increased 10.8%, reflecting a 20% increase in same-day delivery powered by its Target Circle loyalty program and double digit increase in its drive up-service.
+Target said quarterly customer traffic increased 2.4%.
+Target executives said that translates to 10 million more sales transactions from a year ago.
+Digital comparable sales also increased 10.8%, reflecting a 20% increase in same-day delivery powered by its Target Circle loyalty program and a double-digit increase in its drive up-service.

 Still, Target faced a number of challenges.
-For one, only 23% of Target's sales come from food and beverages so the company is more reliant on discretionary items like clothing and accessories, according to the company's latest annual report.
+For one, less than a quarter of Target's sales come from food and beverages, so the company is more reliant on discretionary items like clothing and accessories.

-Target executives also noted that the company, like other retailers, had to reroute some merchandise when the union representing about 45,000 dockworkers went on strike for the first time since 1977.
-That increased operating costs and ate into profit margins, as inventory built up in warehouses.
+Target executives also noted that the company, like other retailers, had to reroute some merchandise when 45,000 dockworkers went on strike for the first time since 1977.
+That increased operating costs and ate into profit margins as inventory built up in warehouses.

 And Target said shoppers remain cautious as prices on necessities, while abating, are still higher than they were a few years ago.